openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

     ruby-hello-world-4-8v0ui    1/1       Running     0          24s

 ** NOTE **
 Lifecycle pods are currently deleted.
-Without centralized logging (outside of the scope of this material), it's not really easy to see the log of what happened.
-You can see the upstream work here:
+Without centralized logging, it's not really easy to see the log of what happened.

+While the Advanced section of this material does talk about how you can implement centralized logging, you can see the upstream work on deployer/hook pods here:

     https://trello.com/c/5Pt8kGwT/506-support-cleanup-policy-for-deployer-pods

-** NOTE ** This doesn't seem to work anymore.
-Why?
 Since we know that we are on the "4th" deployment, we can look for the pod.
 You'll have to do the following as `root` on the master: